subraatakumar/subraatakumar/README.md

 🎓 I’m an Open-Source enthusiast & a passionate computer teacher. </br>
 👨‍💻  I am passionate about Web Dev, Machine Learning, DevOps & I enjoy learning new things. </br>

+I've spent most of my adult life teaching computer to school students, and my love of learning and interest in pedagogy constantly drive me to teach myself new things.
+But things changed!
+During covid I went through financial crisis.
+After that, I started to learn programming on the side to boost my resume.

+It turns out that my love of language learning, logic, problem solving, and analytical thinking are really nicely combined in programming, and I choose to pursue a career in Full Stack Web development instead.
+I haven't looked back since, and continue to take joy in learning how to solve new problems every day.

+When I'm not building web apps or teaching, I'm either watching sci-fi movies.

 <div align="center">
 <!--   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=subratsir&layout=compact&theme=radical"/> -->